-A call to public galleries, libraries, archives, and museums to liberate our cultural heritage.
+A call to public galleries, libraries, archives, and museums to liberate our cultural heritage that has already been digitised.
 Illustrated with the cautionary tales of extinct species and our lack of access to what remains of them.

 How many people know about the passenger pigeons?

 Martha, the last passenger pigeon to ever live on Earth, died on 1 September 1914.
 Less than 50 years before her, wild pigeons, as they were also called, flew in flocks of millions in the USA and Canada.
 Their numbers were so vast their arrival darkened the sky for hours, and branches of trees broke under the collective impact of their landing.
 Accounts describing how it felt to witness these birds were already unimaginable to most people at the beginning of the 20th century.
 Still, they are not a matter of poetry but factual natural history.

 Simon Pokagon, a Native American Pottawatomi author and advocate, as a young man lived in a time when he could still see passenger pigeons “move in one unbroken column for hours across the sky, like some great river […] from morning until night”.
 He noted that even though his tribe already named the birds 0-me-me-wog, “why European race did not accept that name was, no doubt, because the bird so much resembled the domesticated pigeon; they naturally called it a ‘wild pigeon’, as they called us wild men”.
 Pokagon writes about witnessing a method of hunting passenger pigeons by feeding them whiskey-soaked mast, rendering them flightless.
 He was shattered by a tragic parallel: his tribe was devastated by the introduction of mass produced alcohol by white men.